NyiHtutLwin05/mmlottery/README.md

 ## Features ✨

-- **User Registration & Login**
-  📝 Users can create accounts using email, social media, or Google login.

 - **Lottery Ticket Purchase**
   💳 Users can buy tickets for upcoming lottery draws through a simple and secure payment gateway integration.